 Your speedo is not listed above?
 I can eventually provide a test circuit that emulates the signal of the transducer at two different speeds upon request.
 If you are interested (especially as speedometer manufacturer), please get in touch with me.

 Installation is basically simple since there are only 4 wires: input from the speedo sensor, exit to the speedometer, supply voltage and ground.
 Detailed instructions are, of course, included.

 Here is the "but":

 The PS-A was designed specifically for the Hall sensor ACE-TA7 and I have good reasons to believe that most of the ACE-S... types should work, too.

 The signal at the output of the PS-A is a square wave.
 In the standard version PS-A-12, the signal level switches between "almost ground" (LO) and "almost supply voltage" (HI).
 A special type PS-A-5 is available where the HI-level is limited to ca. 5 V; other versions are available upon request.

 The output line has a built-in resistor that provides short-time short-circuit protection.

 Due to the construction of the ACE-TA7, the duty cycle of this signal is roughly 50%.
-This may be incompatible with some speedometers (KOSO, T+T and clones), cf. list above.

 The PS-A requires a power supply of 12 V DC (nominal), usually the power supply of the motorcycle.
 The circuit is active as soon and as long as the supply voltage is applied and can operate down to approx. 8 V.